guptaanu412/example-course-specs/README.md

 ## Appendix: Writing Good Learning Objectives

+A good learning objective is student-facing: it explains what the student will do to demonstrate that they have learned what you wanted them to learn.
-To write a good learning objective:
+The three elements of a good learning objective are:

-1. Identify the *main noun* (the thing you want learners to master).
+1. The *main noun* (the thing you want learners to master).
-2. Identify the *level of understanding* you want (discussed below).
+2. The *level of understanding* you want (discussed below).
-3. Select an *observable verb*.
+3. An *observable verb*.
-   "Learner will understand X" isn't observable (at least, not until telepathy is productized), but "learner will describe key points in the development of X" is.
+   "Learner will understand X" isn't observable, but "learner will summarize key steps in the creation of X" is.

 The most widely used classification of levels of understanding is [Bloom's Taxonomy][bloom].
-Its six levels and associated verbs are:
+Its six levels and typical observable verbs are:

 1. Knowledge: recalling learned information
    (name, define, recall).